 To enter mosques, men and women must wear long pants covering ankles.
 Women must wear long sleeve shirts covering their arms.

 The Egyptian Pound (E£) is the national currency of Egypt.
 For years the pound was weak and with no economic confidence, the bank rates were not accurately reflecting the true value.
 Black market rates for currency were nearly double the bank rates.
 In late 2016, Egypt took a bailout loan from the IMF.
 One stipulation was for the pound to float freely.
 Overnight, the pound devalued by 48%.
-As of early 2017, the exchange rate is $1 = 18 E£ or €1 = 20 E£.
+The currency remains the same since that day, however, costs adjusted appropriately.
+As of June 2018, the exchange rate is $1 = 18 E£ or €1 = 20 E£.

 Starting in the morning, cafes serve Egyptian tea, Turkish coffee, falafel and roasted aubergine.
 Around noon, businesses open for the day.
 Restaurants and street vendors offer an assortment of mezze plates (aubergine, pickles, french fries, hummus, tahini, falafel, fowl, etc…), grilled meats, falafel, shwarma, crepes, and koshary.
 On the coastal towns, fresh seafood is available at fish markets and seafood restaurants.
 Food is inexpensive in Egypt, however, it usually will come with some negotiation.
 Restaurants commonly have an Arabic menu with prices for locals, and an English menu with tourist prices.
 Here are typical (local) costs: